Refinitiv/refinitiv-ui/documents/src/pages/elements/efx-grid.md

 layout: default
 -->

-@> Grid is one of plugins built with Element Framework by **Developer Community**.
+@> Plugins are components built with Element Framework by **Developer Community**.
 This component is built and maintained by dedicate team who is specialised on Grid.
 Contact [Grid Support](mailto:grid-support@lseg.com) for helps and supports.

 # Grid